 Are groups permitted at Hiawatha Highlands?

-Yes, groups of up to 10 maximum are welcome, but if anyone needs to purchase a day pass or get rental equipment, we ask that you call ahead of time to let us know your expected arrival time so we are prepared for your group.
+Yes, groups are welcome, but if anyone needs to purchase a day pass or get rental equipment, we ask that you call ahead of time to let us know your expected arrival time so we are prepared for your group.

 Everyone is reminded to maintain 2 meters distance from anyone not in the same household for physical distancing.